About this project

 These circuits assume 3 logic states: 0 (GND), 1 (=relay activation voltage), Z (high impedance).
 The 0 and 1 should be able to source and sink the current of a number of relays (limited by relay contact current).
-Relay settling time is represented by the letter T (e.g. 10 ms, maybe slower for pre-1940 relays).
-Pre-1940 there were no reliable diodes, so relay coils should have a circuit of R and C in series across it to damp voltage spikes.
-As a guideline, use an R of the same value as the relay coil DC resistance, and a C of 10 nF.
-This RC circuit is not shown in the circuits.
+Relay settling time is represented by the letter T (e.g. 5 ms, likely slower for pre-1940 relays).
+Pre-1940 there were no reliable diodes, relay coils should have something to damp large voltage spikes.
+A small neon bulb over the coil limits the spike for my relays to about 125V, a R of coil resistance and C of 10 nF in series over the coil limited it to about 225 V. Measurement with an oscilloscope shows neither method slows relay settling time (a diode does).
+This damper circuit is not shown in the circuits.

 circuitjs1 online use https://www.falstad.com/circuit/